 Regular dental examinations are an essential part of maintaining dental hygiene and dental health.
 Most people should have routine dental examinations every 6 to 12 months, exactly how often depends on a range of personal factors like age, dental history, dental health and general health.

 Your dentist at Sydenham Dental Centre will offer professional advice on how often you should schedule your visits.
-The Full Dental Examination includes a complete check-up of your teeth and gums together with two x-rays.
+The Full Dental Examination includes a complete check-up of your teeth and gums together with two x-rays and costs only $49.

 Call us on 03 366 7429 to arrange a time for your Full Dental Examination.